Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Mistake 1: Forgetting Undefined Variables

-By default, Jinja2 replaces missing variables with empty strings.
-Your prompt looks fine but sends incomplete instructions to the LLM.
-Always use StrictUndefined in production to catch these bugs early.
+By default, Jinja2 silently replaces missing variables with empty strings.
+Your prompt looks structurally correct but sends incomplete instructions to the LLM.
+The fix is StrictUndefined, which raises an error the moment a required variable is not provided.
+Compare the two behaviors:

 Mistake 2: Whitespace Bloat in Templates